rapid7/metasploit-framework/documentation/modules/post/windows/gather/credentials/solarwinds_orion_dump.md

   [dbo].[CredentialProperty] AS cp ON (c.ID=cp.CredentialID)
 ```

+Output must be encoded VARBINARY per above, and must be well-formed CSV (i.e. no trailing whitespace).
+If using `sqlcmd`, ensure the `-W` and `-I` parameters are included to strip trailing whitespace and
+allow quoted identifyers.
+Suggested syntax for `sqlcmd` using Windows authentication is below, where
+the contents of `solarwinds_sql_query.sql` is the text of the SQL query above:

+`sqlcmd -d "<DBNAME>" -S <MSSQL_INSTANCE> -E -i solarwinds_sql_query.sql -o solarwinds_dump.csv -h-1 -s"," -w 65535 -W -I`

+This should place a CSV export file suitable for use within the module at `solarwinds_dump.csv`.
+If
+using SQL native auth, replace the `-E` parameter with

+`-U "<MSSQL_USER>" -P "<MSSQL_PASS>"`

 ### Examples

 Windows Server 2019 host running Orion NPM 2020 using the `dump` action: